Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Are there many Americans buying property and living in Turkey in 2026?

-The most popular neighborhoods for American expats in Turkey include Kadıköy, Beşiktaş, and Cihangir in Istanbul for their vibrant culture and international amenities, while coastal areas like Lara and Konyaaltı in Antalya, plus Bodrum and Fethiye in the Aegean region, attract those seeking a Mediterranean lifestyle.
+The most popular neighborhoods for American expats in Turkey include Kadikoy, Besiktas, and Cihangir in Istanbul for their vibrant culture and international amenities, while coastal areas like Lara and Konyaalti in Antalya, plus Bodrum and Fethiye along the Aegean coast, attract those seeking a Mediterranean lifestyle.

-The top three reasons Americans choose to buy property in Turkey are the significantly lower cost of living compared to major US cities, the favorable climate and coastal lifestyle, and the potential pathway to Turkish residency or citizenship through property investment.
+The top three reasons Americans choose to buy property in Turkey are the significantly lower cost of living compared to major US cities, the warm Mediterranean and Aegean climate, and the potential pathway to Turkish residency or citizenship through property investment starting at $200,000 and $400,000 respectively.

 Do foreigners have the same buying rights as locals in Turkey?

-As of early 2026, foreigners including US citizens have nearly the same property rights as Turkish locals, with full freehold ownership available, though foreigners face specific caps (30 hectares per person nationwide and 10% foreign ownership limit per district) and location restrictions that do not apply to Turkish citizens.
+As of early 2026, foreigners including US citizens have nearly the same property rights as Turkish locals, with full freehold ownership available, though foreigners face specific caps (30 hectares per person nationwide and a 10% foreign ownership limit per district) and location restrictions near military and security zones that do not apply to Turkish citizens.
+Americans are treated the same as other foreign nationals under Turkish property law, with no extra restrictions just for being American, though they may face additional paperwork at banks due to US tax compliance rules like FATCA.

 We cover all these things in length in our pack about the property market in Turkey.